bseverns/perceptual-drift/software/swarm/README.md

 5. Point Perceptual Drift's OSC output at the IP/port you configured (defaults to `0.0.0.0:9010`).
-6. Flap your limbs. `/pd/alt` drives `Takeoff` height, `/pd/lat` slides the craft laterally.
-Keep a thumb on the emergency stop.
+6. Flap your limbs. `/pd/alt` + `/pd/lat` move the full formation; override a
+   single craft with `/pd/<craft>/alt` and `/pd/<craft>/lat`.
+Watch the telemetry snapshots in the ROS console—if they stall, freeze the show and troubleshoot.

 ## Rehearse it in sim